deepanshu1420/sjTravelsNextJS/README.md

 This project isn't just a website; it's a **hybrid web application** powered by the **Next.js App Router**.
 Here is the techy breakdown of how it works in simple language:

-* **Server-First Rendering (RSC):** Unlike standard React apps that load entirely in your browser, this app does the heavy lifting on the *server*.
-Pages like `app/page.tsx` are pre-rendered on the server, meaning the user sees the content instantly without waiting for JavaScript to load.
+* **Server-First Rendering (RSC):** Pages are pre-rendered on the server using React Server Components, allowing instant content delivery with minimal client-side JavaScript.
 * **Smart Hydration:** We use a technique called "Partial Hydration".
 The static parts (like text and images) are sent as pure HTML.
 The interactive parts (like the Navbar and Carousels) are "hydrated" (activated) separately.
 This makes the site feel incredibly fast.
-* **Route Groups & Layouts:** The file structure uses `layout.tsx` to preserve the Navbar and Footer across pages while only updating the main content area.
-This reduces bandwidth usage and makes navigation instant.
+* **Route Groups & Layouts:** Shared layouts via `layout.tsx` keep persistent UI mounted while only route content updates, enabling fast, seamless navigation.
 * **Image Optimization:** All images (`Next/Image`) are automatically resized and converted to modern formats like WebP/AVIF by the Next.js server, preventing layout shifts and saving data for mobile users.

 ---